• Skip to primary navigation

 • ¼ teaspoon Ground coriander

-• Dash of Cinnamon
+• Dash of Ground Cinnamon

-• Dash of Pepper
+• Dash of Black Pepper

 Instructions

-• Preheat your oven to 350°F and line a large baking sheet with unbleached parchment paper.
-Next, peel the outer skin of 1 medium butternut squash (about 4 lbs).
-Once the butternut is peeled, chop off the ends and carefully slice it in half, longways.
+Next, peel the butternut squash and chop off the ends.
+Then, carefully slice it in half, longways.
 I find it easiest to lay the squash down and start cutting at the top (where it's skinnier).
 Then, slowly work the knife down to the bottom (where it holds the seeds).
-You can watch the video below to see how it's done.
+Watch the video to see how it's done.

 After the squash is sliced in half, scoop out the guts and seeds.
 If the squash is fresh, you can save the seeds to roast.
 However, if the squash has been stored for a few months, it's best not to consume the seeds.
 Instead, you can wash and dry them for planting in the spring or discard them into the compost.